The People Behind Tidal Memories

 is a 36-foot 1978 'Columbia 10.7' --a sailboat that moves by wind power, rarely burning fuel.

 Yakamoz means "Sea Shine" In Turkish.
 Sea-shine is caused by bioluminescent creatures that glow when the waves crash.
+Turkish people will also tell you that yakamoz makes reference to the shine of the full moon, or the moon in general.
+Both are wonderful scenes to take in.

 Our Mission & Community